 Maximizing the effects of a TMJ chiropractor

-If you are one of the many people who suffer from TMJ, it’s smart to address your TMJ sooner rather than later.
+The effects of TMJ can be significant, so if you're experiencing symptoms, it’s smart to address them sooner rather than later.
 Proactive measures like practicing TMJ exercises and wearing a TMJ mouthguard from CustMbite can support the care you’re receiving from a TMJ chiropractor.
 Mouthguards can help to reduce tension in the jaw, aiding in smoother chiropractic adjustments.
 TMJ exercises can also have a positive effect on overall joint health, boosting the jaw’s strength, mobility, and flexibility.

 If you choose to wear a mouthguard, it’s important to do it consistently.
 CustMbite mouthguards are easy to incorporate into your daily routine - just pop it in before you go to bed.
 When you wake up refreshed and relaxed, just toss your TMJ mouthguard into the dishwasher or scrub it off with a toothbrush and cold water.
 Our mouthguards for TMJ are also thin and flexible, so you can speak, drink, and breathe with ease and wear them comfortably throughout the night.